Value-added tax: Chile

 VAT was introduced in Chile in 1974 under Decreto Ley 825.
 From 1998 there was implemented a 18% tax.
 Since October 2003, the standard VAT rate has been 19%, applying to the majority of goods and some services.
 However certain items have been subjected to additional tax, for instance, alcoholic beverages (between 20.5= – 31.5% for fermented to distilled products), jewellery (15%), pyrotechnic items (50% or more for the first sale or import) or soft drinks with high sugar (18%).
-AS of 2023, the VAT tax includes majority of services excluding Education, Health and Transport, as well as taxpayers issuing fee receipts.
+As of 2023, the VAT tax includes majority of services excluding Education, Health and Transport, as well as taxpayers issuing fee receipts.
 This tax makes the 41.2% of the total revenue of the country.

 China

 VAT produces the largest share of China's tax revenue.
+In 2019, VAT accounted for 40% of the total tax revenue.

 In 1984 the State Council announced that China would begin collecting VAT.
 For a decade, it was imposed only on certain categories of goods and at differing rates.
 In 1994, VAT became universally imposed on production, wholesale, retain, and importation of all goods.

 In 2016, business tax was replaced with VAT nationwide.
 VAT's significance to China's tax revenues increased drastically after this.

 Czech Republic

 In 1993, a standard rate of 23% and a reduced rate of 5% for non-alcoholic beverages, sewerage, heat, and public transport was introduced.
 In 2015, rates were revised to 21% for the standard rate, and 15% and 10% reduced rates.
 The lowest reduced rate primarily targeted baby food, medicines, vaccines, books, and music shops, while maintaining a similar redistribution of goods and services for the other rates.

 In 2024, a law aimed at reducing the national debt featured return to two rates: a standard rate of 21% and a reduced rate of 12%.
 Goods and services were redistributed among different tax rates.

-There was only one services that shifted from the standard rate to the reduced rate and that were non-regular land passenger bus services.
+There was only one service that shifted from the standard rate to the reduced rate and that was non-regular land passenger bus services.
 These are not taxi services, which apply a VAT rate of 21%.
 Books and printed materials, including electronic books, were zero rated.

 Several services were moved from reduced rates to the standard rate.
 Examples include hairdressers and barbers, bicycle repairs, footwear and clothing repairs, freelance journalists and models, cleaning services, and municipal waste.